natenka/pyneng-book-en/docs/source/book/15_module_re/compile.rst

      'sub',
      'subn']

 Note that Regex object has search(), match(), finditer(), findall() methods available.
-These are the same functions that are available in the module globally, but now they have to be applied to the object.
+These are the same functions that are available in module globally, but now they have to be applied to object.

 An example of using search() method: